 Children can engage in or be a target of Cyber-bullying using a range of methods including text, sexting, and instant messaging to reach their target.
-Electronic devices with imaging and sharing capabilities are also used to capture violent assaults and inappropriate images of other children for circulation (e.g. happy slapping/sexting).
+Mobile phones are also used to capture violent assaults and inappropriate images of other children for circulation (e.g. happy slapping/sexting).

-The best protection is to make children aware of the dangers through an age appropriate curriculum teaching and key person conversations with both children and parents.
-We will refer to the CEOP Education Programme for resources to support our online safety teaching, if and when applicable.
+The best protection is to make children aware of the dangers through an age-appropriate curriculum teaching and key person conversations with both children and parents/carers.
+We will refer to several approved teaching resources such as Project Evolve and the CEOP Education Programme for resources to support our online safety teaching, if and when applicable.